 All slots which C_GetSlotList reports must be able to be queried as valid slots by C_GetSlotInfo.
 Furthermore, the set of slots accessible through a Cryptoki library is fixed at the time that C_Initialize is called.
 If an application calls C_Initialize and C_GetSlotList, and then the user hooks up a new hardware device, that device cannot suddenly appear as a new slot if C_GetSlotList is called again.
 To recognize the new device, C_Initialize needs to be called again (and to be able to call C_Initialize successfully, C_Finalize needs to be called first).
-Even if C_Initialize is successfully recognized.
+Even if C_Initialize is successfully called, it may or may not be the case that the new device will then be successfully recognized.
 On some platforms, it may be necessary to restart the entire system.